Fablab Safety

 Hazards associated with machinery

-Area around a machine, where falling objects, flying debris or other hazards can be encountered
+Area around a machine, where falling objects, flying debris or other hazards can be encountered - The "drive train"

-The moving parts that run the machine
+The moving parts that run the machine - "Points of operation"

 Location where a machine's mechanical or electrical energy is used to cut, bend or otherwise process materials